-The Annual General Meeting was held on 10 May 2017.
-An Extraordinary General Meeting was held on 29 March 2017.
-The resolutions of the meetings are available at www.bekaert. com.
+The Annual General Meeting was held on 9 May 2018.
+An Extraordinary General Meeting was held on the same day.
+The resolutions of the meetings are available at www.bekaert.com.

 Elements pertinent to a take-over bid

 Restrictions on the transfer of securities